 Ghana’s match against England on 29 March 2011 had the largest away following for any association football national team since the re-opening of Wembley Stadium in 2007.
 The match was watched by 700 million people around the world.

-9. Best Stars of the Black Stars Ever
+9. Best Stars of the Ghana National Team Ever

 Mohammed Ahmed Polo (Left-winger)